Yainer Diaz Player Props: Astros vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks second in the league.

-- The Marlins' 4.23 team ERA ranks 15th among all league pitching staffs.
+- The Marlins have a 4.20 team ERA that ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to give up 137 total home runs at a rate of 1.2 per game (to rank 13th in baseball).
+- Marlins pitchers combine to give up 137 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- In his last appearance on Tuesday, the lefty threw six innings against the Cincinnati Reds, giving up two earned runs while surrendering six hits.
+- His last time out was on Wednesday against the Cincinnati Reds, when the righty went five innings, surrendering three earned runs while giving up five hits.

-- The 26-year-old has put together a 4.08 ERA and 9.6 strikeouts per nine innings in 23 games this season, while giving up a batting average of .261 to his opponents.
+- In six games this season, the 37-year-old has amassed an ERA of 5.33, with 7.7 strikeouts per nine innings.
+Opponents are batting .206 against him.

 © 2023 Data Skrive.
 All rights reserved.